twadada/multilingual-nlm/README.md

 # About
 This repository will provide the code for ‘Unsupervised Multilingual Word Embedding with Limited Resources using Neural Language Models’.
-The code will be uploaded soon after the aper is published.
+The code will be uploaded soon after the paper is published.

 # Reference
 Takashi Wada, Tomoharu Iwata, Yuji Matsumoto, Unsupervised Multilingual Word Embedding with Limited Resources using Neural Language Models, The 57th Annual Meeting of the Association for Computational Linguistics (ACL), 2019